Decent intersection and Tor-rigidity for modules over local hypersurfaces

 In view of this and our knowledge of dimensions $2$ and $4$, we feel it is reasonable to make:

 \begin{conj} Let $R$ be a hypersurface with isolated singularity.
 Assume that $\dim R$ is even and $R$ contains a field.
 Then $\theta^R$ always vanishes. \end{conj}

-Finally we present some classes of hypersurfaces on which the above conjecture can be readily verified.
-First we observe that the values of $\theta^R$ only depends on its values on pairs of maximal Cohen-Macaulay (MCM) modules (as one can replace the modules by their high syzygies).
-The group of isomorphism classes of indecomposable MCM modules has been a subject of intense study for a while, and in the case when it has been computed, we may exploit those results for our purpose.
-We note that the theta function is closely related to the notion of ``Herbrand difference" defined using stable cohomology by Buchweitz in \cite{Bu}.
-In fact, it is not hard to see that they agree up to sign (We would like to thank Ragnar-Olaf Buchweitz for explaining to us the connection).
+We observe that the values of $\theta^R$ only depend on its values on pairs of maximal Cohen-Macaulay (MCM) modules (as one can replace the modules by their high syzygies).
+It is worth noting that the theta function is closely related to the notion of ``Herbrand difference" defined on a pair of MCM modules using stable cohomology by Buchweitz in \cite{Bu}.
+In fact, for MCM modules $M,N$ we have $\theta^R(M,N)$ and the Herbrand difference $\text{h}(M,N^*)$ agree up to sign (we thank Ragnar-Olaf Buchweitz for explaining this connection to us).